Ajithvpillai09/mi/mi/README.md

+# static website
-# I have made the clone of mi home page using html ,css
+I have made the clone of mi home page using html and css